 The Voice of the Customer is the space between the LSL and the USL.
 The Voice of the Process (VOP) is the red bell curve line.

 The figure above shows that the process is meeting customer specifications.
 The VOP is within the VOC.

 Compared to the top figure, this distribution is more precise and more accurate (assuming the customer target is the midpoint between the LSL and USL).

-In a situation like this, it may be possible that too much money or resources are being dedicated to maintain this tight of a process.
+In a situation like this, it may be possible that too much money and resources are being dedicated to maintaining this tight of a process.
 It all depends on the risk of non-conforming and whether competition is meeting the VOC although with less control but yet good enough at a lower price.

 The figure above shows the process is meeting customer specifications most of the time.
 However, there will be instances when the process exceeds the USL and is below the LSL which are non-conformance.
 In other words, the VOP extends beyond the boundaries of the VOC.